Genetics and Exercise Microbiome (GEM) Study: Investigating Microbiome Diversity in the UK Population

-Watch the video to learn about our research starting soon.
+Watch the video below to learn about our research.

 Investigating the effect of endurance and power athletic training on gut microbiome composition